 Storing data warehouse data

 A data warehouse stores large quantities of data for query and analysis instead of transactional processing.
-For data-warehouse workloads, GCP provides BigQuery.
+For data-warehouse workloads, Google Cloud provides BigQuery.

 BigQuery: Managed data warehouse

 For ingested data that will be ultimately analyzed in BigQuery, you can store data directly in BigQuery, bypassing other storage mediums.
 BigQuery supports loading data through the web interface, command line tools, and REST API calls.